scottslowe/weblog/content/post/2020-11-30-assigning-node-labels-during-kubernetes-cluster-bootstrapping.md

   name: ip-10-11-12-13.us-west-2.compute.internal
   kubeletExtraArgs:
     cloud-provider: aws
-    node-labels: "org.scottlowe.workload-type/pci-dss=true"
+    node-labels: "org.scottlowe.workload-type/pci-dss=true,org.scottlowe.node-type/gpu-enabled=false"
 ```

-As you can see in the above example, you can combine arguments for `kubeletExtraArgs`; the example above shows enabling the in-tree AWS cloud provider _and_ assigning a node label.
+As you can see in the above example, you can combine arguments for `kubeletExtraArgs`; the example above shows enabling the in-tree AWS cloud provider _and_ assigning one or more node labels.

 Join the worker node to the cluster using `kubeadm join --config kubeadm.yaml` (or whatever you named the file), and after it's joined the cluster you should again be able to use `kubectl get nodes --show-labels` to see the new node and its node labels.

 ## Additional Information

-Keep in mind that, per [this page on the `kubelet` command line reference][link-7], assigning node labels is an alpha feature.
-Also, there some restrictions on what labels can and can't be assigned.
+Keep in mind there some restrictions on what labels can and can't be assigned; the [reference page for `kubelet`][link-7] has full details (see the `--node-labels` section of the page).
 For example, if you want to assign something in the `kubernetes.io` namespace, there are only certain labels that are permitted and the rest are restricted.
 You can't, for example, assign the `node-role.kubernetes.io` label (it's restricted).
-(Hat tip to both Duffie Cooley and Lubomir Ivanov for pointing out these restrictions.)

 I hope this information is helpful to folks.
 If you have any questions, you're welcome to contact [me on Twitter][link-6] or find me on [the Kubernetes Slack community][link-2].
 I'm happy to help if I'm able.